tlevine/dada.pink/bicycle-on-airplane/index.md

 to happen, check that the thing was done well.
 And there's even more to do if the thing wasn't done well.

+The incentives to the members of these organizations have very little to do with the requests of the patrons of these organizations.
+Even though rules tell members that they must act a certain way, the rules are so complicated that their staff can't be expected to remember the rules.
+And doing something about a breach of the rules is a lot of work.
+Moreover, nobody actually wants to work in these organizations, as far as I can tell.
+I think these big organizations, rather than small ones, exist mainly because the people at the top feel big; these organizations get set up in ways that make them more prominent, so addressing their nominal purpose is very low among their priorities.

 ## How reasonable is this frustration?
 I suspect that my aversion to organizations made sense in some other context.